 A touch of luxe (and convenience)

 A much-welcome addition to any outdoor space, the beloved bar cart not only adds another layer of luxe to your outdoor area, but it also brings a whole new level of convenience when well stocked with refreshing drinks.
 Opt for a bar cart that is equal parts stylish, functional and weatherproof, just like this Rattan Bar Cart from Fenton & Fenton.

 Low slung sofas were made for lazy days, especially the deep-set ones when topped with plush cushions.
 For compact spaces, the Delta Outdoor III Circle Sofa by King Living is perfect.
 And although this may be pure heaven for some, it’s not for everyone.
 So, if space allows, mix it up with a low-slung sofa and a higher armchair, blending them with a mix of textured and patterned cushions.

 Plush hang out

-Hanging egg chairs have sparked a bit of a craze of late.
-This retro classic (thankfully) keeps coming back around.
+Hanging egg chairs, the retro classic that keeps coming back in fashion.
 Whether you’re short on space or you want a cool spot to relax and unwind, the vintage egg chair is fast becoming a staple in the realm of outdoor furniture.
 We’re all over this 70’s Love Seat from Byron Bay’s very own Hanging Chairs.
 But there are a variety of size, textures and colours to select from, because versatility, after all, is what has won it so many fans in the first place.